survivejs/webpack-book/manuscript/extending/01_loaders.md

 };
 ```

 But what's the point?
 You can pass to loaders through webpack entries.
-Instead of pointing to pre-existing files as you would in majority of the cases, you could pass to a loader that generates code dynamically.
+Instead of pointing to pre-existing files as you would in a majority of the cases, you could give to a loader that generates code dynamically.

 T> If you want to return `Buffer` output, set `module.exports.raw = true`.
 The flag overrides the default behavior which expects a string is returned.